hybrid-publishing-lab/hybrid-publishing-research/README.md

         If not mentioned otherwise in the document the text is licensed under the Creative Commons CC-BY-DE 3.0 License.

-        Copyright holder of text and images are by there authors and owners
+        Copyright holder of text and images are by their authors and owners

     Viewer Logic: